marcellogalhardo/marcellogalhardo.dev/content/posts/2023/trampoline-activities.md

   - android
 ---

 Today, I came across the term "Trampoline Activities".
-Although it's not an official name ([or is it](https://developer.android.com/about/versions/12/behavior-changes-12#notification-trampolines)?), I've noticed it is a typical pattern and I have decided to make a "How To" guide.
+Although it's not an official name ([or is it](https://developer.android.com/about/versions/12/behavior-changes-12#notification-trampolines)?), I've noticed it is a typical pattern and have decided to make a "How To" guide.

 ## What are Trampoline Activities?